 Begin each paper with an abstract (100-200 words) that summarizes the topic and important results presented in the paper.
 It should start in the left column, approximately 7cm from the top edge of the paper, and 2cm from the left edge.
 Include the abstract heading as shown.
-Use the bold version of your font and type in caps (title only).
+Use the bold version of your font and type in caps.
 Skip a line space, then begin the abstract at the left margin.
 The abstract should not contain formulas or references.
-(Also include or email a copy of the abstract in ASCII format on CD for PC compatible with your paper).
+(Also include a copy of the abstract in ASCII format on 3 1/2 inch floppy disk for PC compatible with your paper).